ggluo/TensorRT-Cpp-Example/readme.md

 5. Copies output data from the device to the host.
 6. Prints the output.

+## Export models

+The folder [`python`](python) includes scripts for exporting models, which are created with Pytorch/JAX/Tensorflow, to `onnx` format.
+You can customize them for exporting your own models if needed.

 ## TODO
-1. memory leakage check with valgrind
+- [ ] memory leakage check with valgrind
-2. add c_connector
+- [x] add c_connector
-3. load engine from file
+- [x] load engine from file
-4. gaussian blur
+- [x] gaussian blur